kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 ## Lab scenario
 In this lab, you will explore the Microsoft Purview compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.

-## Task 1: Explore the Microsoft Purview compliance center home page and learn to customize the card view and the navigation panel.
+## Task 1: Explore the Microsoft Purview compliance center.
+Explore the Microsoft Purview compliance center home page and learn to customize the card view and the navigation panel.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.